GOTTK5/WorkplaceSafetyCompliance-AI/README.md

 3️⃣ Encrypted code protection prevents unauthorized copying.
 __________________________________________________________________________________________________
 Dataset Information
-Special thanks to Roboflow for their toolkit.
+Special thanks to "Roboflow" for their toolkit.
 __________________________________________________________________________________________________
 📈 Model Training Details
 The YOLOv8 model is trained for 100 epochs, which may lead to variations in detection accuracy.